-- They will double-check the numbers and may also take note of rising or falling income
+- They will double-check the numbers and may also take note of rising or falling income if applicable

-Clearly they want to verify your income, so the best way to do that is to look at your actual taxes.
-And they don’t just want one year or tax returns, they want the last two.
+These days, mortgage lenders need to verify your income, so the best way to do that is to look at your actual taxes from the IRS.
+And often they don’t just want one year of tax returns, they want the last two.

-They will also ask you to fill out a form 4506-T, which is a request for tax return transcripts.
+They may also ask you to fill out a form 4506-T, which is a request for tax return transcripts.
 This is done to make sure everything matches up and to prevent fraud.
-So don’t submit bogus tax returns.
+So don’t attempt to submit bogus tax returns.

 That means having something as simple as a business phone number, assuming you’re bringing in tens of thousands a month; disorganization can cost you there.

 Underwriters simply won’t believe you’re making $20,000 a month if your business phone number is your personal line with a voicemail recording that says, “What up dude.”